sseaman/skillVC/README.md

 }
 ```

-This will create a final Card in SkillVC with:
+This will create a final Response in SkillVC with:
 ```
 {
     outputSpeech: {